 - Simple and lightweight

 6. Uninex SAC1800 Indoor/Outdoor KOOLZONE Mobile Spot Cooler

 Being a spot cooler, this air conditioner doesn’t need any assembling.
-All you need is transport it to your tent and immediately start experiencing the results.
+All you need is to transport it to your tent and immediately start experiencing the results.
 Ideally, spot coolers are like traveling with your house AC to the campsite.

 Unlike most portable units, you don’t need to create space for it inside your tent.
 You just place it outside, and it’ll vent cool air inside.
 If you have a small tent with few occupants, this model will serve you best.
-Additionally, it doubles up as a heating component that you can use during the cold night.
+Additionally, it doubles up as a heating component that you can use during cold night.

 The unit also has got a dehumidifier incorporated.
 However, it requires some bit of manual work where you’ll need to drain the condensation after some time.